Sadly, positive affirmations won’t always work for you.

 1. Accept thoughts or feelings that impede success.

-Give yourself permission to acknowledge and accept that there’s nothing wrong with you mentally, just because you haven’t reached your goals.
+Give yourself permission to acknowledge and accept that there’s nothing wrong with you mentally just because you haven’t reached your goals.

 Know that having mixed or conflicting feelings is natural, normal, and entirely human.

 2. Identify specific barriers.

 Or, the activity reminds you of how you and your mother used to sit next to each other and have dessert in front of the TV at night after your father died.

 3. Assess the intensity of your conflict.

 Evaluate them by the amount and intensity of your reasons for not wanting to reach a certain goal.

 A minor conflict might be how every workday morning, you awaken and fervently wish that you could roll over and catch a few more zzz’s rather than get up.

-4. Eliminate barrier thinking and feelings.
+4. Eliminate barriers to thinking and feeling.

 For every reason that has prevented you from reaching your goal, come up with ways to overcome or resolve it: